Welcome to the Portico!

 According to the Book of Acts, one of the earliest places of worship for disciples of Jesus was the Temple in Jerusalem.
 In all likelihood, the early believers gathered in the portico of the Temple, a sort of “front porch.”
 As this was a very public place, anyone passing by would be able to observe or participate in the church’s worship or engage its members in discussions about the Holy Scriptures and their proclamation of Jesus as Lord.
 That is what this blog attempts to replicate in part.

-Each week we create a post with links that will take you to the Scripture lessons for the coming Sunday.
-You may also wish to read and comment on the commentary by Pastor Olsen.
-To access these posts, simply click from the RECENT POSTS or ARCHIVES list on your right.
-We try to have a new post for the coming Sunday’s lessons on line by the end of Monday.
+Each week I create a post featuring commentary on the lessons for the coming Sunday and a featured poem.
+You will also find links taking you to those lessons.
+I am eager to engage everyone interested in the “big issues” and how the good news about Jesus’ helps us to think about them in new ways.
+All are welcome to join the conversation.
+All you need bring is an inquiring mind.
 Respondents are asked to speak respectfully whether addressing the author of an article or another respondent.
-Comments are screened before publication.
-Publication may be withheld for comments containing obscene, profane, racist, sexist or otherwise insulting language.
+Comments are screened before publication, which may be withheld for comments containing obscene, profane, racist, sexist or otherwise insulting language.
 All comments should be posted on the page of the article to which they are addressed.
 Do not post responses on the home page or any other informational tab as this only creates confusion.
 Publication of misdirected comments may be withheld or the comment deleted.